AlejandroLopez1992/Java_164/Notes/week_10_notes.md

 - instanceof method - Can be used to determine if an object is an instanceof a particular object
   - usage: if (obj instanceof String) {}
   - will return True if obj is an instance of class being compared to or any of it's children/sub classes or interfaces

+#### Switch Statements

+- switches
+  - a condition that checks each "case" for using ".equals"
+  - consise way to compare against group of options

+- case
+  - the cases to ".equals"

+- break
+  - keeps executing code - until break is called
+  - without break code execution continues to fall through

+- default
+  - essentially your else statement or final fall through statement

+#### Enumerations

+- Declares a name for a new type and possible values for that type
+- Methods can use them and return them
+- Switch + Enumerations are strong combinations